 Waking Life

 My early twenties were a time of confusion, crisis, uncertainty and experimentation.
-Serendipitously, picking up a camera sparked a life long (and life-saving) journey of self-discovery as I set about unknowingly re-storying my life.
-I spent most of my childhood exploring the back streets of our neighbourhood wondering about what kind of lives played out there.
-I always wanted to be someone else, living somewhere else.
-Reframing my narrative through the viewfinder enabled me to reclaim my identity, personal agency and make sense of these painful and traumatic formative experiences.
-It was an empowering and life changing process that set me on a new path and underpins my career as an educator, community art and therapeutic arts practice.
-While my photography has evolved over time, it remains fundamentally curious and intuitive, enriched by a love of wandering, people, places, street art, visual culture and adventure.
+Serendipitously, picking up a camera sparked a life-long and life-saving journey of self-discovery as I set about re-storying my life.
+Reframing my narrative through the viewfinder enabled me to reclaim my identity, personal agency and make sense of formative traumatic experiences.
+It was an empowering and life changing process that set me on a new path and underpins my career as an educator, community artist and therapeutic arts practitioner.
+While my photography has evolved over time, it remains fundamentally emergent, curious and co-creative - shaped by wandering, encounters, people, places, traces and a deep love for adventure.

 Waking Life stems from the way a city comes to life in the early hours of the morning, when the line between what is real and what is not is somewhat blurred.
 The way dreams can linger when we wake.
-We don’t tend to take much notice of these connections in our busy every day lives.
+In the busyness of our day-to-day lives, we do not always notice these connections.
+But this does not mean they are not there.
 However, this doesn’t mean they’re not there.
-We leave our imprints on places, people and things and these become clearer in the quiet of the dawn.
-Most of the photographs were taken at this time.
-Sometimes out of necessity to escape the onslaught of tourists.
-I walked down side streets, through deserted parklands and markets, peered into windows, shop fronts and mausoleums to photograph what I found there.
+Most of the photographs in this series were taken at dawn - sometimes out of necessity, to escape the onslaught of tourists, and sometimes in search of the strange stillness that arrives before a city fully wakes.
+I wandered down side streets, through deserted parklands and markets, peering into windows, shopfronts and mausoleums to photograph what revealed itself there.

 The photographs are somewhat surreal in nature.
 Mostly devoid of people the landscape seem to take on a life all their own.
 If you look closely you may see things are not quite there.
-I am interested in the individual and how they respond to their environment over time and space.
+I am interested in how individuals respond to their environments across time and space, and how places hold fragments of those encounters.
 This is where the magic lives for me.
-It is also what nourishes and breathes live into my psyche.
+It is also what nourishes my psyche and breathes life into my creative identity.

 Documenting Jetsonorama’s Painted Desert Project: Reclaiming the Navajo Nation